sl0wfi/mobilemonitor-rpi4/README.md

 Long term plan is to support other boards.
 This project is very new, but boards from Pine64 and Radxa are likely the first development targets after the Pi 4.

 ### **Setup on kali as of July 2021**

+**NOTE: Kali does note have convenient way of enabling the I2C on the Pi4.
+You need to folow the procedure below to get the OLED screen working.

 * #sudo apt-get install python3-pip
 * #sudo pip3 install websocket-client
 * #sudo pip3 install adafruit-circuitpython-ssd1306